-We urge you to have your vehicle tested as soon as possible after receiving the test notice to allow sufficient time to test the vehicle, and when necessary, perform repairs.
+Illinois EPA urges motorists to have their vehicles tested several weeks prior to the license plate expiration to allow sufficient time to test the vehicle, and when necessary, perform repairs.

-No, a record of the compliance is automatically recorded on the Illinois EPA database and transmitted to the Secretary of State.
+No, the test event is automatically recorded on the Illinois EPA database and transmitted to the Secretary of State.

 If you have any other questions, please visit the Customer Service Representative at any of the vehicle emissions testing stations, call the Illinois EPA at 800-635-2380, or check this website for updates.